hashicorp/packer/.github/CONTRIBUTING.md

 - **IsCompatible(builder string, vmOS string)** returns true or false whether the provisioner should run against a specific builder or/and specific OS.

-- **RunTest(c \*command.BuildCommand, args []string)** it will actually run the build and return any error if it fails any necessary validation.
+- **RunTest(c \*command.BuildCommand, args []string)** it will actually run the build and return any error if it fails the validations.
-For Shell provisioner this is:
+For the Shell provisioner this is:
     ```go
       func (s *ShellProvisionerAccTest) RunTest(c *command.BuildCommand, args []string) error {
       	// Provisioner specific setup